stillwater-sc/universal/README.md

 [Unum-computing Google Group](https://groups.google.com/forum/#!forum/unum-computing)

-# Issues with IEEE Floats
+# Issues with IEEE floats
 1. **Wasted Bit Patterns** - 32-bit IEEE floating point has around sixteen million ways to represent Not-A-Number (NaN) while 64-bit floating point has nine quadrillion.
 A NaN is an exception value for invalid operations such as division by zero.
 2. **Mathematically Incorrect** - The format specifies two zeroes - a negative and positive zero - which have different behaviors. - Loss of associative and distributive law due to rounding after each operation.
 This loss of associative and distributive arithmetic behavior creates irreproducible result of concurrent programs that use IEEE floating point.
 This is particularly problematic for embedded and control applications.